cloudmesh-community/fa18-523-53/project-report/report.md

 ![Scoring Application User Interface](images/scoringInputUI.png){#fig:scoringInputUI}

 If the SSN provided in the user input does not found in 'creditDatabase.csv' dataset then you will see a "Credit Record Not Found" exception.
-If not, a user interface similar to +@fig7:scoringResultsUI will be opened with the credit information.
+If not, a user interface similar to +@fig:scoringResultsUI will be opened with the credit information.

 ![Scoring Application Results Interface](images/scoringResultsUI.png){#fig:scoringResultsUI}